shelled snails text index | photo index

 Family Naticidae

 Where seen?
-This flat moon snail was seen once on Changi, and several times at Cyrene Reef in both instances in a sand bar among seagrass meadows.
+This flat moon snail with a U-shaped depression on the underside is often seen on Cyrene Reef on the sand bar.
+It has also been seen in a few of our other sandy shores.
 Elsewhere, it is found in clean sandy bottoms from shallow subtidal area to a depth of about 70 m.
-It can be locally common.
 It is also known as Neverita albumen.

 Features: 4-6cm.
-Shell heavy, globular but wider than long and very flat, with an almost flat spire.
-Shell smooth and glossy, apart from very fine lines of growth.
-The shell is plain and may be cream or pale yellow to brown.
-There is a deep U-shaped depression on the white underside.
-Operculum made of a horn-like material, reddish or yellowish brown.
-The huge body is completely white and does resemble the white of a hard boiled egg.
+Shell smooth glossy, thick heavy, semi-spherical (wider than long), very flat with an almost flat spire.
+Shell pattern white at the spire, uniform colour elsewhere: white, cream, pale yellow to brown and orangey brown.
+On the underside, a deep U-shaped depression.
+Operculum smooth, made of a thin horn-like material, reddish or yellowish brown.
+Body huge, opaque white and when expanded it does resemble the albumen of a hard boiled egg.
+Tentacles short, white.

 Human uses: Where common, it is harvested for food and for the shell.
 In Thailand, commonly collected by fishing nets from depths of 2 to 10 m.
 Known also to be sold as food in the markets of Kyushu (Japan).